ECarry/photography-website-nextjs14/README.md

 ## Database

-This project uses MySQL database on PlanetScale.
+This project uses Mongo database on [Mongodb cloud](https://cloud.mongodb.com/).
 To setup a DB for your local dev:

-1. Create a free account and a [new Database](https://planetscale.com/docs/tutorials/planetscale-quick-start-guide#create-a-database)
+1. Create a free account and a [new Database](https://cloud.mongodb.com/)
 2. From the dashboard, create a branch and click "Connect" button.
 3. Hit `Create password` and select `Prisma` in `Connect with` dropdown
 4. Copy the url to `.env` `DATABASE_URL` file
-5. run `npx prisma generate`
+5. run `npx prisma generate` && `npx prisma db push` to create the tables

 ### Frameworks